Motivation & Willpower - Counselling London

 - Value-based power - motivating us and others through our values, vision, purpose

-- Relational power - connecting with others, building trust & respect in order for our power to be followed
+- Relational power, power over others - connecting with others, building trust & respect in order for our power to be followed

 - Powerfully loving - loving powerfully, being powerful with love

 It is not power that corrupts but fear.
 Fear of losing power corrupts those who wield itAung San Suu Kyi

 and fear of the scourge of power corrupts those who are subject to it.

 Abuse Of Power Holding rigid boundaries, some of us may have a strong need to have power over others, be the controlling one in our relationship.
 We may have become manipulative.
 The power influence we can have over others can be from our fear (often of losing something from an externally based sense of power).
 And when our fear is the driving force, we can instill this fear in others, wanting to control others, outcomes.
 Love may be absent.

 Nearly all men can stand adversity, but if you want to test a man's character, give him power.Abraham Lincoln